Bo-Liu-TUM/EncodingNet/README.md

 `Code_4_finetune_imagenet.py`

 ## CGP package
-'cgp' is a modified package which is copied from [https://zenodo.org/records/3889163](https://zenodo.org/records/3889163)
+`cgp` is a modified package which is copied from [https://zenodo.org/records/3889163](https://zenodo.org/records/3889163)